Transformative Research and Efficient AI Technologies

 Your method should be robust to variation in lesion appearance, size, location, and image quality.

-Build a model that predicts the Timika score β a validated radiographic severity measure β by integrating frontal chest X-ray imaging with clinical metadata.
+Build a model that classifies TB/Normal by integrating frontal chest X-ray imaging with clinical metadata.

-Accurate assessment of TB severity is fundamental to treatment planning and disease management, yet current practice relies heavily on subjective radiological interpretation.
-The Timika score provides a standardized, quantitative measure of disease extent, but its manual computation is time-consuming and prone to inter-observer variability.
-A multimodal AI framework that combines imaging features with clinical context β symptoms, demographics, bacterial load, medical history β can emulate the integrative reasoning of expert clinicians and improve diagnostic consistency across diverse healthcare settings.
+Accurate classification of TB is fundamental to screening, treatment planning, and disease management, yet current practice relies heavily on subjective radiological interpretation.
+A standardized, quantitative measure of disease extent remains difficult to obtain manually and is prone to inter-observer variability.
+A multimodal AI framework that combines imaging features with clinical context โ symptoms, demographics, bacterial load, medical history โ can emulate the integrative reasoning of expert clinicians and improve diagnostic consistency across diverse healthcare settings.

-Participants must develop a multimodal prediction pipeline that takes two inputs simultaneously:
+Participants must develop a multimodal classification pipeline that takes two inputs simultaneously:

-The model must accurately predict the Timika score for both TB-positive and normal cases.
+The model must accurately classify TB-positive and normal cases.
 Your method should be robust to missing or incomplete clinical variables and generalizable across diverse patient populations.

 | Date | Event |